≡ Menu

 Cloud computing.
 Pexels Images.

-This article looks at Advanced Micro Devices (AMD)’s profit breakdown by segment.
+This article looks at Advanced Micro Devices (AMD)’s profitability and profit margin breakdown by segment.
 AMD’s segments consist of data center, client, gaming, and embedded.

 Let’s look at the numbers!